-If losses are considered together with ALAE, that should be noted in this section and all references to "loss" in this subsection should be considered as referring to "losses and allocated loss adjustment expenses."
+If losses are considered together with ALAE, this should be noted in this section and all references to "loss" in this subsection should be considered as referring to "losses and allocated loss adjustment expenses."
 In this event, subsection (4.c.) can be omitted.

 The type of loss data must be described in this subsection (i.e., accident year or policy year).
 Where another basis is used, justification must be provided.
 The experience period and the respective valuation dates should also be noted.
-The source of the data should be clearly noted (e.g., insurer internal data, insurer data as reported to GISA).
+The source of the data should be clearly noted (e.g., company internal data, company data as reported to GISA).
 Direct losses (i.e., prior to any reinsurance transactions) should be the basis for ratemaking and should not be reduced by the insurer's cession to the Risk Sharing Pool.
 Direct losses should not include losses incurred on the Facility Association Residual Market risk business.
 Similarly, where industry-wide statistics are used, Facility Association Residual Market Risks results should be excluded.
-Losses covered by policy endorsements should be excluded.
-For Standard Accident Benefits, loss experience should be subdivided at the major sub-coverage level with consideration given to the homogeneity and credibility of the data.
+Losses covered by policy endorsements should be excluded For Standard Accident Benefits, losses should be at the sub-coverage level as defined by the Automobile Statistical Plan.
 Refer to the Technical Notes for a break-down of sub-coverages used in the Loss Development Exhibits of GISA Automobile Statistical Plan.